Warren Barton: Return to Wimbledon

 A lot had changed at Wimbledon Football Club since Barton had last played for them nine years earlier.
 They had survived in the Premier League for five seasons after his departure, finally going down in 1999–2000.
 The decision to relocate the club to Milton Keynes was approved in May 2002, after the Dons narrowly missed out on the Division One playoffs for the second season running.
-In spite of some of the lowest attendances in the league after the majority of the club's fans defected to newly formed AFC Wimbledon (at non-League level), the Dons had managed a respectable 10th-place finish in 2002–03, but then they went into administration and were forced to sell most of their key players.
+In spite of some of the lowest attendances in the league after the majority of the club's fans decided to follow the newly formed AFC Wimbledon (at non-League level), the Dons had managed a respectable 10th-place finish in 2002–03, but then they went into administration and were forced to sell most of their key players.
 As a result, their fortunes on the pitch suffered and the move to Milton Keynes in September 2003 (initially in the National Hockey Stadium until a new permanent stadium was built) did little to solve matters.
 By the time Barton arrived at the end of February, the club was still in administration and relegation (if not complete closure) was almost certain.
 Barton appeared in just five games for the Dons as they went down in bottom place with a massive 33 defeats (one of the worst Football League records ever) and on 17 September 2004 he finally departed from the club, who for the 2004–05 had been re-formed as Milton Keynes Dons to reflect their new location.
 At the age of 35, Barton's senior career was over.